 Trustees are the people who ensure that a charity works in the best interests of its mission and beneficiaries.
 At AVA our trustees are also company directors, as we are a company limited under guarantee as well as a registered charity.

-Ade has extensive experience in the Violence Against Women and Girls sector, including development and strategic work, commissioning and multi-agency partnership.
+Ade has extensive experience in the Violence Against Women and Girls (VAWG) sector, including development and strategic work, commissioning and multi-agency partnership.
 He has a MA in Applied Criminology, Community Safety and Youth Justice, and experience in policy research, crime reduction and analysis.
-Ade is currently Violence Against Women and Girls Programme Manager at Lewisham Borough Council.
+Ade is currently the Community Safety Manager at Waltham Forest Council, after almost 10 years leading on VAWG and safeguarding children policy at Lewisham Borough Council.